First Time User? Sign Up Now

 Postoperative degree of residual disease is designated as:

-Since the 1990s, prospective studies have been performed using this staging system to separate patients into average-risk and high-risk medulloblastoma subgroups.[2,3,4]
+Since the 1990s, prospective studies have been performed using this staging system to separate patients into average-risk and high-risk medulloblastoma subgroups.[67,68,69]

 The presence of diffuse (>50% of the pathologic specimen) histologic anaplasia has been incorporated as an addition to staging systems.
 If diffuse anaplasia is found, patients with otherwise average-risk disease are upstaged to high-risk disease.

-Assigning a risk group based on extent of resection and disease at diagnosis may not predict treatment outcome.
-Molecular genetics and histologic factors may be more informative, although they must be evaluated in the context of the age of the patient, extent of disease at time of diagnosis, and treatment received.[6,7] Although molecular subdivisions will likely change risk characterization in the future, they are not routinely used to assign treatment in North American prospective studies (e.g., NCT01878617).
+Assigning a risk group on the basis of the extent of resection and disease at diagnosis may not predict treatment outcome.
+Molecular genetics and histologic factors may be more informative, although they must be evaluated in the context of patient age, the extent of disease at the time of diagnosis, and treatment received.[38,72] The risk characterizations of molecular subdivisions are changing and are becoming integrated into risk stratification schema to assign treatment in North American prospective studies (e.g., NCT01878617 and NCT02724579).

-Table 3 describes the standard treatment options for newly diagnosed and recurrent childhood CNS embryonal tumors.
+Table 3 describes the standard treatment options for newly diagnosed and recurrent childhood medulloblastoma.

 Postoperatively, children may have significant neurologic deficits caused by preoperative tumor-related brain injury, hydrocephalus, or surgery-related brain injury.[Level of evidence: 3iC] A significant number of patients with medulloblastoma will develop cerebellar mutism syndrome (also known as posterior fossa syndrome).
 Symptoms of cerebellar mutism syndrome include the following:

-The etiology of cerebellar mutism syndrome remains unclear, although cerebellar vermian damage and/or disruption of cerebellar-cortical tracts has been postulated as the possible cause for the mutism.[4,5]; [Level of evidence: 3iC] In two Children's Cancer Group studies evaluating children with both average-risk and high-risk medulloblastoma, the syndrome has been identified in nearly 25% of patients.[5,6,7]; [Level of evidence: 3iiiC] Approximately 50% of patients with this syndrome manifest long-term, permanent neurologic and neurocognitive sequelae.[6,8]
+The etiology of cerebellar mutism syndrome remains unclear, although cerebellar vermian damage and/or disruption of cerebellar-cortical tracts has been postulated as the possible cause of the mutism.[76,77]; [Level of evidence: 3iC] In two Children's Cancer Group studies that evaluated children with both average-risk and high-risk medulloblastoma, the syndrome was identified in nearly 25% of patients.[77,78,79]; [Level of evidence: 3iiiC] Approximately 50% of patients with this syndrome manifest long-term, permanent neurologic and neurocognitive sequelae.[78,80]

-For children younger than 3 years, efforts are made to omit or delay radiation, given the profound impact of radiation at this age.
+For children younger than 3 years, efforts are made to omit or delay radiation therapy, given the profound impact of radiation at this age.
 Children of all ages are susceptible to the adverse effects of radiation on brain development.
-Debilitating effects on neurologic/cognitive development, growth, and endocrine function have been frequently observed, especially in younger children.[11,12,13,14,15]
+Debilitating effects on neurocognitive development, growth, and endocrine function have been frequently observed, especially in younger children.[86,87,88,89,90]

 Standard treatment options for children older than 3 years with newly diagnosed average-risk medulloblastoma include the following: